-Today’s team review is from Noelle, she blogs here http://saylingaway.wordpress.com
+Today’s team review is from Noelle, she blogs here https://saylingaway.wordpress.com

 Noelle has been reading Threads by Charlotte Whitney

 Threads is my introduction to Charlotte Whitney and I have discovered a talented writer.
 Threads follows the lives of three sisters growing up on a hardscrabble farm during the depression, and the story alternates among their points of view.
 Nellie is the youngest and in second grade, and she has the most pronounced mid-Michigan farm dialect.
 Irene is in sixth grade and a definite middle child.
 She and Nellie attend a one room school.
 The oldest sister, Flora, is in high school.